'It’s a symbol of Cork': Local limestone 'gem' restored in city centre

 Mr Southgate said that the central philosophy of Southgate Associates, the heritage consultants for the project, is to have a “dynamic and creative approach” to conservation, rather than just preserving a “fossilised and dead history for the sake of it”.

 With a now-lovingly restored historic facade, and a more modern ground-floor commercial space, the design incorporates both the old and the new.
-James Duggan of the ARUP Group, project managers and engineers on the project, said it was the co-operation and skill of every party involved that has made it happen.
+James Duggan of ARUP, project managers and engineers on the project, said it was the co-operation and skill of every party involved that has made it happen.

 As well as ARUP and Southgate Associates, the careful restoration is also down to the work of Grafton Architects, Summerhill Construction Co, masonry from the Ahern Brothers, facade cleaning by Gebel and Helling Conservation Ltd, lead work by Thomas Parsons, and windows and joining work by CozyGlaze.